Bharatiya Janata Party: 2002 Gujarat violence

-In opposition (2004–2014)

 Vajpayee called for early elections in 2004, six months ahead of schedule.
 The NDA's campaign was based on the slogan "India Shining", which sought to depict it as responsible for a rapid economic transformation of the country.
 However, the NDA unexpectedly suffered a heavy defeat, winning only 186 seats in the Lok Sabha, compared to the 222 seats of the Congress and its allies.
 Manmohan Singh succeeded Vajpayee as Prime Minister as the head of the United Progressive Alliance.
 The NDA's failure to reach out to rural Indians was provided as an explanation for its defeat, as was its divisive policy agenda.

 In May 2008, the BJP won the state elections in Karnataka.
 This was the first time that the party won assembly elections in any South Indian state.
 In the 2009 general elections, its strength in the Lok Sabha was reduced to 116 seats.
 The election campaign would be the final for Advani as leader.
 The party would be led by Arun Jaitley in the Rajya Sabha and Sushma Swaraj in the Lok Sabha for the following 5 years.
 It lost the Karnataka assembly election in 2013.